GENL/matice/README.md

 **Environment-based loading of minified matice helper file**

 When using the `@translations` Blade directive, Matice will detect the current environment and minify the output if `APP_ENV` is `production`.
-In this case, `matice.min.js` will be loaded—otherwise, `matice.js` will be used.
+In this case matice will run `php artisan matice:generate` to generate translations file (if not exists) and use it — otherwise, translations will always be re-loaded.

-**Note: Matice works with json translation files as well.**,
+######**Note: Matice works with json translation files as well as with php files.**,

 ### Testing